withastro/docs/src/pages/en/deploy/google-cloud.md

 description: How to deploy your Astro site to the web using Google Cloud.
 layout: ~/layouts/DeployGuideLayout.astro
 ---

-## Google Cloud
+[Google Cloud](https://cloud.google.com/) is a full-featured web app hosting platform that can be used to deploy an Astro site.

+## How to deploy

-Different from most available deploy options here, [Google Cloud](https://cloud.google.com/) requires some UI clicks to deploy projects.
-(Most of these actions can also be done using the gcloud CLI).
+Deploying a project to Google Cloud requires some UI clicks.
+(Most of these actions can also be done using the [gcloud CLI](https://cloud.google.com/sdk/gcloud/)).

 ### Cloud Run